digitranslab/fwego/docs/installation/old-install-on-ubuntu.md

 ## Install & Setup PostgreSQL

-Baserow uses PostgreSQL in order to store its user data.
+Fwego uses PostgreSQL in order to store its user data.
 You can install PostgreSQL with the following commands:

 ```bash